EYBlockchain/nightfall_4_CE/doc/nf_4.md

 Returns:

-- If funds are available: `200 OK` and a JSON boolean set to `true`.
+- If funds are available: it will return `1`.
 The funds will also have been de-escrowed.
-- If funds are not available `404 NOT FOUND` and a JSON boolean set to `false`.
+- If funds are not available `404 NOT FOUND` and `0`.

 This call withdraws funds from escrow, after a successful Layer 2 -> Layer 1 withdraw, returning the funds to recipient address.
 There is no requirement for the caller to be the recipient.